-- At activation DID provider activation charge + Activation fee. - Monthly DID provider monthly charge + the markup, consisting of the Base periodic fee and the Percentage periodic markup.
+- At activation DID provider activation charge + Additional activation fee. - Monthly DID provider monthly charge + the markup, consisting of the Additional recurring fee and the Recurring fee markup.
 This formula is likely to result in some "inconvenient" numbers, such as 3.289, which are usually rounded up.